amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 The flags needed using the gnu compiler, openmp, and the C++11 standard are: `-fopenmp  -std=gnu++11`

 though depending on the compiler used, you may need different [flags](https://www.dartmouth.edu/~rc/classes/intro_openmp/compile_run.html)

+Also, for some test sets optimization seemed to make a positive difference ( -03 ).
+This is something I am looking into.

 4. 	libraries needed for linking are:
 ```